 First, let’s look at some options for visual and auditory alerts.
 Second, let’s discuss why it’s so important to make sure your emergency alert system includes both.
 Third, we’ll suggest some solutions to do this effectively.

 Types of Visual Alerts

 Here are just a few of the options for contacting people via visual alerts.

 - Text messages.
-Reach people individually through text messages designed to inform them of a crisis’s inception and of what to do in response.
+Reach people individually through text messages to inform them of an impending crisis and how to respond.

 - Reader boards.
 Display warnings and instructions on large signs in public spaces and on highways.

 - Strobe lights.
 Alert people of danger using bright, flashing lights.

 - Social media alerts.
 Send out social media alerts via Facebook, Twitter, and other platforms to inform people of crises.

 - Computer pop-up alerts.
 Inform people of danger using messages that appear on their computer screens.